acearun/managedsolutions/Documentation/Workloads/sql-configs.md

 # SQL monitoring configuration

 Azure Monitor for SQL provides a flexible mechanism to specify the instances to monitor using per-machine configs.
-It is as simple as specifying a collection of connection strings of remote SQL instances to monitor and any secret/parameter required to do so.
+It is as simple as specifying a set of connection strings to monitor and any secrets references needed to do so.

 Here is an example of a SQL monitoring config for a monitoring virtual machine: